What is an absence management policy?

 Go for an open-door policy.
 People should feel like they can talk to you, openly and confidentially, if there’s ever anything on their minds.
 They might be worried about their workload, or they might be preoccupied with a situation at home.
 If they can talk to you, you might be able to help before their issues become truly problematic.

-- Employee Assistance Programmes (EAP) – Mental ill health appears to be a growing problem for UK employers.
+Mental ill-health appears to be a growing problem for UK employers.
 As part of your open-door policy, you need to ensure you have people on hand who are trained to help employees with matters that you might not be qualified to handle yourself.
 These can include stress, depression, anxiety, financial problems, and both internal and external relationships.
-Investing in EAP will prove to your employees that you care about their needs, and it may help prevent many instances of unplanned absence.
+Investing in Employee Assistance Programmes will prove to your employees that you care about their needs, and it may help prevent many instances of unplanned absence.

-- Return to Work Interviews – Make it clear that you’ll conduct return to work interviews whenever any employee returns from a period of unplanned absence.
+Make it clear that you’ll conduct return to work interviews whenever any employee returns from a period of unplanned absence.
 But this isn’t an interrogation.
 You’re not testing their loyalty and looking for holes in their story.
 You’re offering empathy, and looking for ways that you can help.
-If you can uncover a root cause of an absence, perhaps whatever issues they may be facing can be handled before they result in more missed work.
+If you can uncover a root cause of absence, perhaps whatever issues they may be facing can be handled before they result in more missed work.

 Thousands of companies across the world depend on our advanced absence management system.
-Through empowering you to take control of your absenteeism, we could save you £289 per employee per year.
+By empowering you to take control of your absenteeism, we could save you £289 per employee per year.

-We make it easy for employees to keep on top of their entitlement, to book leave, and to report unplanned leave.
-We make it easy for you to track workloads, to set trigger points, and to get the clearest possible overview of your absence data.
+We make it easy for employees to keep on top of their entitlement, book leave, and report unplanned leave.
+We make it easy for you to track workloads, set trigger points, and get the clearest possible overview of your absence data.